Updated: 6 days ago

 What will we be discussing?

-The first four chapters will give an introduction to inquiry.
+The first four chapters give us an introduction to inquiry.
 Giving school librarians a real opportunity to read discuss and understand for themselves what inquiry is and how it links with the curriculum.
+To check out and join in this discussion click here.

 Chapter 1: Building a Culture of Inquiry.